kurt-liao/github-style-plus/README.md

 # github-style

-This is a fork from [github-style](https://github.com/MeiK2333/github-style).
+This is a fork from [github-style](https://github.com/MeiK2333/github-style) with some additional features that I've made.
-For more information about how to use, please follow the original repo.

 > In this repo, there's only list of additional features.
+> For more information about basic usage, please follow the original repo.
 >
-> BTW, Documentation in progress🏃‍♂️
+> BTW, Documentation is in progress🏃‍♂️

 ## Quick guide